 Little could have I envisioned when I lived there back in 2012 that so many people would be attracted to Iceland.
 But it was only a matter of time following the success of shows like Game of Thrones and Star Wars, filmed in some idyllic locations within the country.
 Plus everyone else going back home with perfect pictures to illustrate its benefits.

-As a result, so much has already been written about what visitors should do, see and eat in Iceland but still, no wonder why (online literature is many more times than we would like to admit a complete mess), I still get tons of questions from my friends and relatives about the same topic when they are headed there.
+As a result, so much has already been written about what visitors should do, see and eat in Iceland but still, no wonder why (online literature is many more times than we would like to admit a complete mess), I get tons of questions from my friends and relatives about the same topic when they are headed there.

 How Many Days Do You Need To Visit Iceland?

 You decide how much time you’d like to spend there.
 From a week to a month, there is enough to enjoy in Iceland.
-And now that I remember, even if you are really short in time (as I was once), the possibilities are endless.
+And now that I remember, even if you are short in time (as I was once), the possibilities are endless.

 Check for instance all the spots I was able to see in a really quick road trip around Iceland in less than 48 hours in the following clip.
-And please, forgive this humble video that was put together after snapping thousands of pics about 4 years back before owning a proper camera and definitely lacking time as we rushed our way around the country.
+And please, forgive this humble video that was put together after snapping thousands of pics about 4 years back before owning a proper camera and lacking time as we rushed our way around the country.

 As it happens, even in the comfort of your vehicle, you can appreciate multiple natural wonders.